dividab/tsconfig-paths-webpack-plugin/README.md

 You may provide

 * just a file name.
-The loader then will search for the config file of each entry point in the respective entry point's containing folder.
-If a config file cannot be found there, it will travel up the parent directory chain and look for the config file in those folders.
+The plugin will search for the filename using the built-in logic in the `tsconfig-paths` package.
+The search will start at `cwd`.
 * a relative path to the configuration file.
-It will be resolved relative to the respective `.ts` entry file.
+It will be resolved relative to `cwd`.
 * an absolute path to the configuration file.

+  > The use of `cwd` as default above is not optimal but we've found no better
+  > solution yet.
+If you have a suggestion please file an issue.

 #### silent _(boolean) (default=false)_